Top 10 Common Cartoon Cliches

 Of course!
 They always try to kill someone over the littlest things!

-Anvil will not kill you but it would hurt you enough to get send to the hospital!
-Tom and Jerry's anvil is big a nobody died!
+An anvil won't kill you, but it would hurt you enough to send you to the hospital!
+Tom and Jerry's anvil is big, and nobody died!

 Evil laughing is amazing when it's done right.